Secure Workwear Recycling

 06

-Over 80% natural fibres
+Over 40% natural fibres

-40%-80% natural fibres
+39% or less natural fibres

-Your secure uniform recycling questions answered
+Your secure workwear and uniform recycling questions answered

 • Only staff vetted to BS 7858 will collect your textiles.
 Your lockable bins are taken to our secure shredding unit, before being shredded in compliance with BS EN 15713.
 You will be provided with a Certificate of Destruction to confirm this.
 We are also members of the British Security Industry Association.